truenas/documentation/content/SCALETutorials/DataProtection/CloudSyncTasks/_index.md

 A directory, deleted in BackBlaze B2 and notated with an asterisk, do not display in the SCALE UI.
 These folders are essentially empty directories and Backblaze API restricts them so they do not display.
 {{< /hint >}}

 #### Amazon S3 Issues
 Sync cannot delete files stored in Amazon S3 Glacier or S3 Glacier Deep Archive.
-First restore these files by another means, like the [Amazon S3 console](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/restore-archived-objects.html).
+Restore these files by another means, like the [Amazon S3 console](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/restore-archived-objects.html).

 ### Using Scripting and Environment Variables
 Advanced users can write scripts that run immediately before or after the cloud sync task.